dtopuzov/devbg-demos/Setup macOS.md

-# Appium Setup Guide for macOS
+# Setup Guide for macOS

 This document describes the setup you need in order to execute Appium tests for both Android and iOS from macOS host machine.